In 60 Seconds

 - Missed Call Text Back - The safety net.

-- Emergency vs Non-Emergency Intake - Sorting the leads.
+- Emergency vs Non-Emergency Triage - Sorting the leads.

 Related System: